-- If any of the conditions above are identified, they must be addressed through roof covering repair or replacement by a licensed, bonded and insured roofer prior to or in conjunction with the installation of a PV system. - Repairs must not void existing warranties. - Any roof repair or replacement must not place an unsustainable financial burden on the building owner; that is, the payments must be affordable to the owner.
+- If any of the conditions above are identified, they must be addressed through roof covering repair or replacement by a licensed, bonded and insured roofer prior to or in conjunction with the installation of a PV system. - Repairs must not void existing warranties. - If it is determined that the site will need a new roof before the end of the 15-year REC period, the installation cannot proceed without a mitigation plan.
+The minimum requirements of the mitigation plan are: - The roof will be repaired or reroofed by a licensed contractor with a warranty of at least 15 years or provisions will be made for the removal and reinstallation of the PV system to allow for the reroofing on a future date. - The expense of the repairs, a new roof, or future reroofing cannot be supplied by ILSFA funding, - The expense of the PV mounting system and flashing are part of the PV system and can be supplied by ILSFA (as part of the REC or Participant payments). - The expense of the removal and reinstallation of the system cannot be supplied by ILSFA funding. - Any roof repair or replacement must not place an unsustainable financial burden on the building owner; that is, the payments must be affordable to the owner.
 Specifically, financing amounts, terms, and conditions must be based on an assessment of the program participant's ability to repay the debt, as defined by Regulation Z, which is a federal rule that implements aspects of the Truth in Lending Act and the Dodd-Frank Act.
 See ILSFA Consumer Protections for Lowincome Distributed Generation for more information.